 Type II

 These are the major variations that may significantly impact the Quality, Safety, or Efficacy of a medicinal product and require prior approval before implementation.
-For this major type, there are no specific documents or requirements by SFDA.
-For example, if the change is in a manufacturing site, a whole module 3 needs to be resubmitted with the variation.
+For this major type, the application must contain all the relevant supporting information and documentation.

 Submission Validation Notes30 working days.